chrisjmccormick/chrisjmccormick.github.io/_posts/2015-06-12-minhash-tutorial-with-python-code.markdown

 _The expected value of the MinHash similarity between two sets is equal to their Jaccard similarity._

-**Example Python Code**
+## Example Python Code

 You can find my example code on GitHub [here](https://github.com/chrisjmccormick/MinHash).

 If you’re not familiar with GitHub, fear not.
 Here’s the [direct link to the zip file](https://github.com/chrisjmccormick/MinHash/archive/master.zip) containing all of the code.

-**Notes on the history of the code**
+## Notes on the history of the code

 After working through this material in the MMDS course, I played with the Python code from GitHub user rahularora [here](https://github.com/rahularora/MinHash).
 It’s a complete implementation, but it had a couple important issues (including one fatal bug) that I’ve addressed.

 The most important notes:

-  * The modulo constant in his random hash function (the variable ‘c’ in the equation above) was not a prime number.
+  * The modulo constant in his random hash function (the variable `c` in the equation above) was not a prime number.
 If this constant isn’t prime, the random hash produces a lot of collisions, and the algorithm doesn’t work well.

   * I’ve replaced the example dataset with a much larger one I found [here](http://www.inf.ed.ac.uk/teaching/courses/tts/assessed/assessment3.html).

   * rahularora made use of Python dictionaries to perform the shingle hashing, but this doesn’t scale well—it got really slow for a large number of documents / shingles.
 I’ve replaced this with CRC32 hashing.